cissoucr/unity-docs/docs/tools/ColabFold.md

 * Note that it is recommended to request at least 200G using `#SBATCH --mem=200G` in order to load the protein databases.
 * Running colabfold_search with 1,762 proteins, the UniRef30 and environmental databases and the highest mmseqs sensitivity (s = 8) on a gpu A100 node with 64 threads takes approximately 3h.

-### Train models and make predictions with ColabFold using a batch script
+### Make predictions with ColabFold using a batch script

-A batch script can be used to train models and make predictions with ColabFold.
+A batch script can be used to make predictions with ColabFold.
 It should be noted that predictions on proteins longer than 1000bp should be run on a GPU node with at least 40GB VRAM and that the whole process can be expedited on a large set of input protein sequences by submitting the batch script as an [array job](https://slurm.schedmd.com/job_array.html).

 The code below provides an example on how to make predictions using `colabfold_batch` in a batch script: